 I Wish To Move Out Of My Property.
 What Should I Do?

-The majority of our tenants are required to give at least four weeks notice of their intention to move out of an Estuary Housing Association property in writing.
+The majority of our tenants are required to give at least four weeks notice of their intention to move out of one of our properties in writing.

 - You also need to ensure the loft space and any garage or out-buildings have been cleared.

-While we are sorry to see you leave us, we would like to reward residents who have taken care of their home.
+While we would be sorry to see you leave us, we would like to reward residents who have taken care of their home.

 The reward is split in two parts.
 You could receive either part or both up to a maximum of £150.